Estate Planning

 (Services do not include evaluating Client’s estate for or providing any estate planning recommendations or services.)

-- Consultation with Client as necessary to determine Client’s estate planning objectives
+- Consultation with Client to determine Client’s estate planning objectives

 - Preparation of draft estate planning documents for Client to review